Disorders of mental health for RN/RPN (PNRS 114)

 This course is designed for Registered Nurses (RN) and Registered Psychiatric Nurses (RPN) who wish to enhance their skills in working with clients experiencing mental health issues and their families.

 Theory related to mental health disorders including neurobiology and psychopharmacology will be reviewed.
-Mental health challenges such as anxiety, mood, schizophrenic, substance-related (concurrent disorders), personality, eating and cognitive impairment disorders will be discussed.
-This course is evaluated through three multiple-choice examinations.
+Mental health disorders are reviewed.

 RNs and RPNs may register for specific professional development purposes, or as part of the RN Mental Health Nursing or Psychiatric Nursing Refresher certificate programs.
 Students interested in completing a certificate program must apply for admission and be accepted into the program.
 Details of the required documents and program application forms are available on the program web page.
-Please note that a maximum of one course completed for professional development may be applied toward satisfaction of certificate program requirements.
+Please note that up 2 courses can be taken individually without applying to the full program.

 By the end of this course, students will